balajraj/mqtt_chat/README.md

 # The chat application game of 3

-The chat appliction has been implemented using mqtt protocol.
+The chat application has been implemented using mqtt protocol.
 The main motivation to choose mqtt is because the inspiration from facebook,they have used it for implementing the messenger service.
 The mqtt protocol is extremely light weight originated by the need to support telemetry for IOT devices.

 The broker for mqtt implements the topic based pub/sub for communication between the clients.
 There are different quality of service can be selected depending on the user needs.